Why Do We Like It?

 #3: The Monsters

-There are nearly six hundred and fifty different Pokémon.
+There are several hundred different Pokémon, with more added every few years.
 Every design is unique, unlike many games where one monster might just be a palette-swapped version of another.
 Every species has its own quirks: it might have anywhere from one to three evolutionary stages and possibly multiple possibilities for the same stage, with the evolutions happening in different ways; they learn particular moves at particular levels, different TM, HM and breeding moves; they have different stats, drastically affecting the way one might use them in battle; and they're portrayed as wild creatures rather than simply battling tools, with Pokédex entries describing their behaviour and habitats.
 They range from the sickeningly cute to the just plain badass, from the animal-like to the utterly alien.
 In this large variety of monsters, almost anybody can find several that appeal to them design- or concept-wise, allowing almost anybody fond of fictional creatures to enjoy Pokémon just for that.

 #4: The World

 One of the aspects of Pokémon that fascinate me most today, as an adult, is the rich world portrayed in the various media.
 It is not just a world of endless fighting with battle-monsters: it is a world where humans and hundreds of different other sapient species live together in harmony, where there is battling with monsters but there is more to it than that: a contract of trust between species.
 The relationships between Pokémon and humans are fascinating and often touching (at least when the viewer isn't nonsensically dismissing them as brainwashing and slavery), and all in all the Pokémon world is, at least to me, a pretty interesting place, prompting thoughts such as my fictional History of Pokémon Training.